Management IgnitionIgnite the potential in your team

 Coaching notes for you

-Facilitation guide — how to draw out quiet voices, manage the person who dominates, close with clarity
+Facilitation guide: draw out quiet voices, manage the dominant one, close with clarity

 "